Frequently Asked Questions

 Here's a real-dollar example.
 A plan advertises 7.9¢/kWh.
 You use 900 kWh in a month — typical for a Texas summer — and expect to pay about $71.
 Instead, your bill is $130.
 You dig into the EFL and find a clause: there's a $95 bill credit, but only if you use between 1,000 and 2,000 kWh.
 At 900 kWh, you get nothing.
 The 7.9¢ rate was never real for you.

 The advertised rate is structured around the three usage tiers PowerToChoose uses to rank plans — 500, 1,000, and 2,000 kWh.
 Hit those exact numbers and the math works.
 Use any other amount and the rate you were shown evaporates.
-Providers design plans around those thresholds deliberately, because PowerToChoose's ranking algorithm rewards a low advertised rate — not a low actual rate for real customers.
+Because PowerToChoose's ranking algorithm rewards a low advertised rate — not a low actual rate for a real customer's usage — the plans that climb to the top of its rankings are often the ones whose structures are tightest around those exact thresholds.

-Common variants: usage-band credits, smart thermostat enrollment requirements, and time-of-use "free nights" plans that bury the daytime rate in footnotes.
+Common structures: usage-band credits, smart thermostat enrollment requirements, and time-of-use "free nights" plans where the daytime rate appears only in the footnotes.
+We mark conditional-rate plans with the ⚠ glyph in the plan list.
+The closely-related ⏱ TOU and § REQ badges flag the other two structural categories.

 What should I do when my contract is about to expire?